Province of the Anglican Church of Burundi

 The Province of the Anglican Church of Burundi (Province de l'Église anglicane du Burundi) is a province of the Anglican Communion, located in East Africa between Tanzania, Rwanda, Kenya, and the Congo.
-The Archbishop and Primate of Burundi is Sixbert Macumi.
+The Archbishop and Primate of Burundi is Eraste Bigirimana.
+According to the World Christian Database and the World Christian Encyclopedia, published by Edinburg University Press, the church claims to have 1,276,000 baptised members.

 Name

-The name of the Province of the Episcopal Church of Burundi changed to the Province of the Anglican Church of Burundi (Province de l’Eglise Anglicane du Burundi) as the result of a decision taken at the Provincial Synod held in Bujumbura, March 2005.
+The name of the Province of the Episcopal Church of Burundi changed to the Province of the Anglican Church of Burundi (Province de l'Église Anglicane du Burundi) as the result of a decision taken at the Provincial Synod held in Bujumbura, March 2005.

 History

 After the first missionary work, the first Anglican structures in Burundi were established around 1935 and grew rapidly.
 The former Ruanda Mission set up its first mission stations at Buhiga and Matana in 1935, and Buye in 1936.
 There was much growth through medical work and education.
-Metropolitical authority came from the Archbishop of Canterbury until in 1965 the 'Province of Uganda, Rwanda, Burundi, and Boga-Zaire' was established, and the first national bishop was consecrated for the Diocese of Buye (covering the whole country).
+Metropolitical authority came from the Archbishop of Canterbury until in 1965 the Province of Uganda, Rwanda, Burundi, and Boga-Zaire was established, and the first national bishop was consecrated for the Diocese of Buye (covering the whole country).

 Following expansion, Uganda became an independent province, leaving the rest of the region as the new Province of Rwanda, Burundi, and Boga-Zaire.
 In 1975, Buye diocese was divided into two and the Diocese of Bujumbura was created.
 The Diocese of Gitega came into existence in 1985, followed by the Diocese of Matana in 1990.
 The most recent diocese to be created was the Diocese of Rumonge, created from the southern part of the Diocese of Bujumbura and comprising around 50 parishes.
 Their first bishop elected was Pedaculi Birakengana, with the official inauguration of the diocese taking place on 4 August 2013.

 In 1992, the three countries of the Province each gained independence under their own individual Metropolitan Archbishop.
 The Episcopal Church of Burundi had his first Primate in Samuel Sindamuka, who would be in office until 1998.
 He was followed by Samuel Ndayisenga, Primate from 1998 to 2005.
 In Burundi expansion continued, with Makamba diocese established in 1997 and Muyinga in 2005.
 In 2005, the Province adopted the current name.
 Archbishop Bernard Ntahoturi was elected Primate the same year and reelected in 2010.
+On May 21, 2026, Eraste Bigirimana, Bishop of Bujumbura, was elected the Province of the Anglican Church in Burundi’s sixth archbishop and primate.

 Membership

-There are approximately 900,000 Anglicans in an estimated population of 12 million in Burundi.
+There were approximately 1,000,000 Anglicans in an estimated population of 14 million in Burundi.
+The church claims 1,276,000 baptised members.

 Structure

 The polity of the Anglican Church of Burundi is Episcopal church governance, which is the same as other Anglican churches.
 The church maintains a system of geographical parishes organized into dioceses.
 The spiritual head of the province is its Archbishop, who is Ordinary of one of the dioceses, Metropolitan of the Province, and Primate.
-There are currently nine dioceses, each headed by a bishop:
+There are currently nine dioceses, each headed by a bishop.